 The directors of SIAL believe charitable giving should be a fundamental element of corporate life.
-Therefore, 10% of any performance fee earned by SIAL will be given to charitable causes – this contribution comes from any performance fee paid to a Trustee not from The Supervised Fund.
+Therefore, 10% of any performance fee earned by SIAL from The Supervised Fund will be given to charitable causes.

-Some previous causes are the Federation of University Chancellors’ Circle, Musica Viva, Opera Australia, the Westmead Hospital, and World Vision.
+Some previous recipients are the Federation of University Chancellors’ Circle, Musica Viva, Opera Australia, the Westmead Hospital, and World Vision.